UPDATED 11/18/24

 We encourage our customers to keep both their operating systems and app versions up-to-date, with one caveat: Don’t rush to upgrade immediately when a brand new version is released.
 We suggest waiting until you know it’s compatible.
 Claris and Apple both intend to release a new version upgrade once every year.

 Upgrades are major releases, not to be confused with updates.
+You can learn the most recent versions and compatibilities on the Claris FileMaker 2024 Technical Specifications webpage.

 Both Apple and Claris release interim updates frequently for both the OS and apps.
 We do recommend installing these updates as soon as you are informed that they’re available.
 Updates often include bug fixes and security improvements.
 Occasionally they offer new features.